In court, bin Laden relative denies plot charge

 Mayor Michael Bloomberg said in 2010 the cost of hosting a trial for another leading suspect, Khalid Sheikh Mohammed, and four accomplices would top $200 million annually.
 With public opposition so strong, the case was moved to the U.S. military base in Guantanamo Bay, Cuba.

+U.S. officials said the decision to bring Abu Ghaith to New York for trial in federal court was made at the highest levels of the administration of President Barack Obama.

+White House spokesman Josh Earnest said on Friday that the Defense, Justice and Homeland Security departments, as well as intelligence agencies, were “unanimous” in backing the decision to handle Abu Ghaith’s case in the civilian court system.

-The Obama administration’s decision to charge Abu Ghaith in a civilian court was criticized by U.S. Senate Republican leader Mitch McConnell of Kentucky, who like many in the opposition party, believe the defendant should be considered an “enemy combatant” and detained for interrogation by the U.S. military for information about al Qaeda.
+The Obama administration’s decision to charge Abu Ghaith in a civilian court was criticized by several prominent Republican senators, including Minority Leader Mitch McConnell and John McCain, Lindsey Graham and Kelly Ayotte, who suggested the move would make it harder for the United States to collect intelligence on future plots.

 McConnell said in a statement that bringing Abu Ghaith to the United States “solely for civilian prosecution makes little sense, and reveals, yet again, a stubborn refusal to avoid holding additional terrorists” at Guantanamo.